Noba1anc3/Noba1anc3.github.io/_posts/2020-07-13-Curriculum Vitae.md

 TikTok, Search Recommendation, ByteDance, Beijing, China<br>
 Algorithm Engineer<br>
 ①  Toutiao: Read and learn the architecture code and business logic of recommendation system of Toutiao<br>
-②  Realization the i18n query mining project; Realize the day-level and hour-level, on-site hot stickers and<br>
+②  Realization the i18n query mining project; Realize the day and hour-level, on-site hot stickers and music posting recalls;<br>
-music posting and off-site hot recalls; Access correction and word-cut services for preprocess; <br>
+Access correction and word-cut services for preprocess; Word embedding is used to eliminate duplication,<br>
-Word embedding is used to eliminate duplication, sudden increment level and TnS offline security conclusion are used to filter;<br>
+sudden increment level and TnS offline security conclusion are used to filter; The post-processing access to NER service,<br>
-The post-processing access to NER service, and creatively designed the Search-After-Search mining to get the query context;<br>
-A comprehensive Grafana monitoring has been built.
+and creatively designed the Search-After-Search mining to get the query context; A comprehensive Grafana monitoring has been built.
 <br>
-③  It has covered Britain, US, Russia, Japan, South Korea and Southeast Asia.
-1000 queries are mined and send to audit and Kafka message queues every day, also been broadcast to overseas operators through lark robot; Through the synchronization of the Redis in the east United States and Singapore, the problem of repeated submission for audit is solved; The proportion of on-site queries deployed by overseas operators increased significantly, with 10% ~ 50% in Britain, 20% ~ 70% in Japan and 30% ~ 50% in Russia.
+③  It has covered Britain, US, Russia, Japan, South Korea and Southeast Asia. <br>
+ 1000 queries are mined and send to audit and Kafka message queues every day, also been broadcast to overseas operators through lark robot; <br>
+ Through the synchronization of the Redis in the east United States and Singapore, the problem of repeated submission for audit is solved; <br>
+ The proportion of on-site queries deployed by overseas operators increased significantly, with 10% ~ 50% in Britain, 20% ~ 70% in Japan and 30% ~ 50% in Russia.
 <br>
-④  Build audit queues, its interface displays query information and provides four kinds of audit operations: timeliness annotation, postpone, word-change and rejection; Implement callback methods to write the audit results to Kafka, SQL, Redis and Tbase, and write to forward index through the offline data flow framework.<br>
+④  Build audit queues, its interface displays query information and provides four kinds of audit operations: timeliness annotation, postpone, word-change and rejection;<br> Implement callback methods to write the audit results to Kafka, SQL, Redis and Tbase, and write to forward index through the offline data flow framework.<br>
-⑤  Construct a Hive table for audit result and synchronize it to Clickhouse table, the historical audit data are recharged in a daily basis, so that the number of online candidates will not be reduced due to the expiration of timeliness; Based on the approved and rejected query, the analysis of its sudden increment and forward index fields is carried out to improve the mining effect; Audit situation analysis dashboard is built based on VBA, which can comprehensively monitor into the audit situation, online available words account for 35%.<br>
+⑤  Construct a Hive table for audit result and synchronize it to Clickhouse table, the historical audit data are recharged in a daily basis,<br>
+so that the number of online candidates will not be reduced due to the expiration of timeliness; <br>
+Based on the approved and rejected query, the analysis of its sudden increment and forward index fields is carried out to improve the mining effect;
+Audit situation analysis dashboard is built based on VBA, which can comprehensively monitor into the audit situation, online available words account for 35%.<br>

 <center>2020.08 - 2020.11 <br>